Opening menu links in new browser windows

 3. Check off Link Target.
 That’s it!
 From now on, you will be able to set menu items to open in a new tab if you wish.

-4. If you want to edit any existing menu links to force them to open in a new tab, simply select the menu you wish to edit from within the customizer, click on the item, and check Open link in a new tab.
+4. If you want to edit existing menu links to force them to open in a new tab, simply select the menu you wish to edit from within the Customizer, click on the item, and check Open link in a new tab.
 Here’s a short video showing you this entire sequence.
-Note that while the settings are for our Miramar theme, this same workflow applies to any EmPress theme!:
+Note that while the settings are for our Miramar theme, this same workflow applies to any EmPress theme:

 WHEN ALL ELSE FAILS